Close menu

 Group Eleven Resources: Commodity Surprise 2026

 Although still something of a hidden gem on the stock market, Group Eleven Resources' stock is one of the positive surprises of the current year.
 Since the end of February, the share has risen by around 70%.
-And there are good reasons to believe this may have been just the beginning of a sustained upward trend.
-The company is developing the PG West zinc, lead, and silver project in Ireland, centered on the Ballywire deposit.
+There are solid reasons to believe this could mark the beginning of a broader upward trend.
+The company is developing the PG West zinc, lead, and silver project in Ireland, centered on the Ballywire discovery.
 According to the company, this is the most significant new mineral discovery in Ireland in over a decade.
-Just about 20 km away lies the Pallas Green deposit owned by the commodities group Glencore.
-Glencore is likely to be watching the development of Ballywire very closely and is, of course, a potential buyer.
+Approximately 20 km away lies the Pallas Green deposit, owned by the commodities group Glencore, underscoring the geological prospectivity of the region.

 Four drill rigs remain in operation.
 Further news flow is therefore likely to follow.